DMacMakes/dmdocs/content/en/torrens/ise102/week10b/index.md

 > **how long does it take to go across the level?**

+As in, "The snake goes across the whole level in one second", or "it got so fast I went up and down the screen/level in like twice in a second."

-Picking a number, we say we want to get across the whole thing in **just 1.5 seconds**.
+Picking an arbitrary number, say we want to get across the whole level in **1.5 seconds**.
+How would you figure out the right fps/n frames between moves values?
+You already know the kind of calculation and we use it to talk about car speed.

 {{< alert title="Calculating travel time: The long Maccas Drive" color= "primary" >}}
 Your friend wants to go to his favourite maccas, but it's **100km** away.
 It's also through suburbia, so it's **50kph** the whole way.
 Cool, but you need to eat **within three hours**. _Will you get there in time?_